Technigo/project-pizza/README.md

-# The Cheeziest Pizzeria - 1st javascript project
+# The Cheesiest Pizzeria - 1st javascript project

 This week we started with the javascript basics.
 To excercise this we made an alert+prompt website, one version with if statements and one version with switch, so that the user can make an order.